📊 FE Key Takeaways

 FirstEnergy shows solid top-line growth and resilient operating profitability for a regulated utility, with revenue up 12.0% and operating income reaching $2.21B.
 However, weaker net income, high leverage, thin liquidity, and negative free cash flow driven by heavy capital spending temper the quality of that growth.
 The fundamentals support stability more than upside, with execution on cash flow and balance sheet discipline likely determining improvement.

-Why Buy Firstenergy Corp.
-Stock?
-FE Key Strengths
+Firstenergy Corp.
+Key Strengths (FE)

 - Revenue growth is strong at 12.0% YoY, indicating healthy demand recovery or favorable rate/base dynamics